Non Sequitur (comic strip): Danae

 Danae Pyle is a pre-adolescent girl with a pessimistic view of the world (but not of herself), often employed in the strip for satirical purposes.
 First appearing in the strip in 1998 with her sister Kate and parents (it can be assumed that this was set before their divorce), she is the most famous character of the strip and frequently its leading character.

 Kate

 Kate Pyle is the more optimistic sister of Danae.
-Often used as a foil to Danae in how their personalities and view of the world differ.
+Often used as a foil to Danae in how their personalities and views of the world differ.
 The frequency of her appearances diminished with the creation of Lucy, who started acting as Danae's straight man.

 Flo

 Florence "Flo" Pyle is Joe's mother and owns Flo's Offshore Diner in Whatchacallit, Maine.
 Miller commented, "I created a series of characters that came from our visits to Maine.
 'Offshore' Flo is patterned after the Maine Diner in Wells.
 I wanted to capture the essence of Maine people's genuineness—down-to-earth, good-natured people—and work in the accent...
 It's set in Whatchacallit, Maine."
 Flo often can be seen with a coffee maker's pot in her hand, though her diner also serves liquor, which is the source of Captain Eddie's tall tales.